adobe/aem-htl-repl/README.md

 #AEM HTL Read–Eval–Print Loop

 A live code editing environment for [HTL](https://docs.adobe.com/docs/en/htl.html) templates with optional server-side JavaScript logic, executed on an Adobe Experience Manager instance.
-This little tool is great for learning HTTL and for experimenting with it, because the resulting output is displayed as you type.
+This little tool is great for learning HTL and for experimenting with it, because the resulting output is displayed as you type.

 ![](https://raw.githubusercontent.com/wiki/adobe-marketing-cloud/aem-htl-repl/screenshots/repl.png)